Application of Lagrange inversion to wall-crossing for Quot schemes on surfaces: Lagrange inversion for Newton--Puiseux generating series

-The integral \eqref{eqInt} can be expressed as the sum of the following residues:
+which can be also used to conclude that the sum in \eqref{eqInt} has no singularities for small enough $q,z$.
+After reorganizing the logarithms slightly, the integral \eqref{eqInt} can be expressed as the sum of the following two residues:

-One can again see that this implies \eqref{eqExp}.
-Finally, note that as the equation is polynomial in coefficients in each degree, the statement holds for any $R(q)$. \end{proof} As a conclusion, we were able to prove in two different ways the comparison of the power-series appearing in the work of the author \cite{bojko} and \cite{AJLOP} making our result independent of the latter and making the proof independent of other external approaches.
+After exponentiating, this implies \eqref{eqExp}.
+Finally, note that as the equation is polynomial in coefficients in each degree, the statement holds even after removing the analyticity condition on $H^j(q)$. \end{proof} In conclusion, I was able to prove in two different ways the equality of two formal power series: the series in \eqref{eqGeR} which appeared naturally during a computation in my work \cite{bojko3}, and \eqref{eqExp} obtained by Arbesfeld--Johnson--Lim--Oprea--Pandharipande \cite{AJLOP}.
+Both of them are used to express the generating series of enumerative invariants \eqref{Eq:ZESexp} related to Quot schemes.
+This establishes the method used in \cite{bojko3} as an autonomous approach to study the structure of \eqref{Eq:ZESexp} and address open questions related to it.